aarongilly/blog/content/Pages/PDW - Archived.md

 ---
 date: 2024-07-22
-permalink: pdw
 tags:
   - page
 draft: true
 ---
+> [!tip] Note to Self
+> You marked this as draft so it would no longer be posted.
+It's not been replaced

 I have maintained a life-tracking project since 2013.
 If you’re interested in that, this page is for you.
 Hopefully it will answer your questions.

-Page completely re-tooled in October, 2024.
 # Who

 I did this, which means you could do it too.